bfintal/Counter-Up/README.md

 Features:

 * Auto-detect for integers, floats or formatted numbers
-* The plugin will also use the number of decimal places the original number is using.
+* This plugin will also use the number of decimal places the original number is using.
 * Lightweight: ~1kb
 * Minimal setup